 How much does it cost?
 A donation for the teaching is appreciated.

 So, how exactly does it work?
 If you would like to have a class in your home, contact Pat by phone or email.
 Invite your friends and family who may be interested in Sufi teachings.
 If you are not a past student I ask that there be a minimum of 3 people for the class.

 Are these introductory or advanced teachings?
 It will depend on who comes to the class.
-If there are new people I will offer the basic Sufi teachings of love, meditation, and healing.
-If it’s a class of people who are more familiar with Sufi teachings I’ll offer more advanced teachings.
+If there are new people, he will offer the basic Sufi teachings of love, meditation, and healing.
+If it’s a class of people who are more familiar with Sufi teachings, he’ll offer more advanced teachings.